F-theory and the Classification of Little Strings

 Holding fixed the choice of base, we now ask whether we can enhance the singularities over curves of the base whilst keeping all fibers in Kodaira-Tate form.
 As this is a purely local question (i.e. compatible with the matter enhancements over the neighboring curves), most of the rules for adding extra gauge groups / matter are fully specified by the rules spelled out in reference \cite{Heckman:2015bfa}.
 Rather than repeat this discussion, we refer the interested reader to these cases for further discussion of the ``standard'' fiber enhancement rules for curves which intersect with normal crossings.

 There are, however, a few cases which cannot be understood using just the SCFT considerations of reference \cite{Heckman:2015bfa}.
 Indeed, we have already seen that a curve of self-intersection zero, an elliptic curve, tangent intersections and triple intersections of curves can all occur in the base of an LST.
 We have also seen, however, that all of these cases are comparatively ``rare'' in the sense that they do not attach to larger structures.
 Our plan in this section will therefore be to deal with all of these low rank examples.
-In Appendix \ref{anomalyagainandagain} we give general constraints from anomaly cancellation in F-theory models and in Appendix \ref{Appendix:Singularity} we present some additional technical material on the localization of matter in the case of tangent intersections such as the $4 || 1$ and $2 || 2$ configurations.
+In Appendix \ref{anomalyagainandagain} we give general constraints from anomaly cancellation in F-theory models and in Appendix \ref{Appendix:Singularity} we present some additional technical material on matter content in the case of singular curves in the base.
 Finally, compared with the case of 6D SCFTs, the available fiber enhancements over a given base are also comparatively rare.
 To illustrate this point, we give some examples in which the base is an affine Dynkin diagram of $-2$ curves.
 In these cases, the presence of the additional imaginary root (and the constraints from anomaly cancellation) typically dictate a small class of possible fiber enhancements.